LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 ### Let User Select an Article
-The second feature **select** is for the possibility to select an article from the list which will be publish on the EventBus.
+The second feature **select** is for the possibility to select an article from the list which will be published on the EventBus.
 In our application the ArticleTeaserWidget and the ShoppingCartWidget will listen to this resource.

 We need to test if the widget publishes the selected resource when a user selects an article.
-We implement a UI Test and simulate an user click on a table row with an article.
+We implement a UI Test and simulate a user click on a table row with an article.
 [shop_demo/includes/widgets/shop_demo/article_browser_widget/spec/article_browser_widget_spec.js:](../../includes/widgets/shop_demo/article_browser_widget/spec/article_browser_widget_spec.js#L104)

-We expect that the widget recognizes the click and publishes the correspondent article as selected article.
+We expect that the widget recognizes the click and publishes the corresponding article as selected article.
 To fix the failing test we have to implement the feature in our controller, template and the widget.json.

 Add the property ```select``` to the object ```features```.
 The feature **select** has a property ```resource``` which is required and has the type string.
 The format ```topic``` defines the allowed characters.